habouhilal/Election_Analysis/README.md

     •	Total number of votes each candidate received
     •	Percentage of votes each candidate won
-    •	The winner of the election based on popular vote The challenge wa that the election commission has requested some additional data to complete the audit:
+    •	The winner of the election based on popular vote The challenge was that the election commission has requested some additional data to complete the audit:
     •	The voter turnout for each county
     •	The percentage of votes from each county out of the total count
     •	The county with the highest turnout